 Branch stubs/open forks with a diameter \leq 15 mm are tolerated.
 Thicker branch stubs/open forks are tolerated if their height is < 16 cm.
 Diameter is measured close to the mantle surface, perpendicular to the direction of the branch stub/fork.
-Height refers to the length of the branch stub/fork measured perpendicular to the log's length axis from the mantle surface under bark out to the outermost solid part of the branch stub, immediately above the stub.
+Height refers to the length of the branch stub/fork measured perpendicular to the log's length axis from the mantle surface under bark to the maximum height of the branch stub.
 If the branch extends beyond the length of the log, branch height is measured as the greatest height within the extent of the log.
 A broken part of a branch stub is not included.
 A branch stub is regarded as broken if its resistance when bending is less than that of an unbroken branch stub with a diameter of 15 mm under bark.
 For beech pulpwood, other limits may be agreed.